EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Related Work

 \paragraph{Multi-scale Feature Fusion} Due to limited pixel representation in feature maps, small objects often lack sufficient semantic and spatial cues.
 To alleviate this, multi-scale feature fusion has become a key strategy.
 Feature Pyramid Network (FPN)\citep{FPN} established the foundation by combining semantically rich deep features with spatially detailed shallow features.
 PANet\citep{liu2018path} introduced bidirectional fusion, while BiFPN\citep{tan2020efficientdet} employed weighted aggregation for efficiency.
 PAFPN\citep{liu2018path} added a bottom-up path, and NAS-FPN\citep{ghiasi2019nasfpn} leveraged neural architecture search for optimal fusion.
 Recent methods like FCOS\citep{tian2019fcos} and YOLOF\citep{chen2021you} attempted to simplify multi-scale detection, while maintaining performance.
 However, most of these methods rely on static fusion strategies, leading to redundant and inefficient extraction of deep semantic information.
-In addition, informative frequency-domain cues are crucial for small-object detection.
+In addition, informative frequency-domain cues are crucial for small-object detection, and recent frequency-enhanced diffusion models further show that spectral cues can strengthen semantic alignment in visual representations\citep{zhou2026frequency}.
 Prior frequency-aware detectors like UAV-DETR\citep{uavdetr} typically operate explicitly in transform domain to extract band-limited features.
 Despite their expressiveness, these designs require global memory permutations and create non-fusible edges in computation graph, ultimately limiting kernel fusion and undermining inference efficiency on modern hardware.

 In this work, we propose EFSI-DETR, a novel DETR-based framework to address existing limitations through efficient semantic feature enhancement with dynamic frequency-spatial guidance, thereby improving small object detection performance while preserving real-time efficiency.